Scurvy: Early modern era

 In February 1601, Captain James Lancaster, while commanding the first English East India Company fleet en route to Sumatra, landed on the northern coast of Madagascar specifically to obtain lemons and oranges for his crew to stop scurvy.
 Captain Lancaster conducted an experiment using four ships under his command.
 One ship's crew received routine doses of lemon juice while the other three did not receive such treatment.
 As a result, members of the non-treated ships started to contract scurvy, with many dying as a result.
+It is possible that Lancaster learnt about the importance of fresh fruit from his previous voyages.

 Researchers have estimated that during the Age of Exploration (between 1500 and 1800), scurvy killed at least two million sailors.
 Jonathan Lamb wrote: "In 1499, Vasco da Gama lost 116 of his crew of 170; In 1520, Magellan lost 208 out of 230; ... all mainly to scurvy."

-In 1593, Admiral Sir Richard Hawkins advocated drinking orange and lemon juice to prevent scurvy.

 A 1609 book by Bartolomé Leonardo de Argensola recorded several different remedies for scurvy known at this time in the Moluccas, including a kind of wine mixed with cloves and ginger, and "certain herbs".
 The Dutch sailors in the area were said to cure the same disease by drinking lime juice.

 In 1614, John Woodall, Surgeon General of the East India Company, published The Surgion's Mate as a handbook for apprentice surgeons aboard the company's ships.
 He repeated the experience of mariners that the cure for scurvy was fresh food or, if not available, oranges, lemons, limes, and tamarinds.
 He was, however, unable to explain the reason why, and his assertion had no impact on the prevailing opinion of the influential physicians of the age, that scurvy was a digestive complaint.

 Besides afflicting ocean travelers, until the late Middle Ages scurvy was common in Europe in late winter, when few green vegetables, fruits, and root vegetables were available.
 This gradually improved with the introduction of potatoes from the Americas; by 1800, scurvy was virtually unheard of in Scotland, where it had previously been endemic.